Why did you chose to set this historical fantasy series in the 1930s?

 To see my blog series on Women Spies of the World Wars, a subject that inspired this series, click here.

-Does the evil of fascism that you depict in your story present a threat today?
+Does the evil of fascism that you depict in your story

 We tend to think of the Nazi brutality and ideology as an aberration.
 We’d like to think it could never happen again.
 But then, how did the holocaust ever happen?
 Looking at North Korea, we can see that the world is still capable of ideological evil, when a leader can starve his people and, yes, establish concentration camps.
 I believe we are forewarned by the catastrophe of Nazism.
 We should be watchful lest it creep in on us.
 Most of us will never be called upon to be heroes in a fight.
 But to combat a great evil, we have to stand against it close to home wherever it begins to tinge our thinking through religious intolerance and racism.
 We can all do that, and must.